Leadership Coaching: Transform Your Leaders’ Edge In 2022

-How to Choose the Right Leadership Coaching Plan
+How to Choose the Right Leadership Coaching Program

-As you look for a leadership coaching plan that will work well for you and your goals, be sure to look for these five qualities:
+As you look for a leadership coaching program that will work well for you and your goals, be sure to look for these five qualities:

 - A coach who leaders feel comfortable with and safe opening up to.
 To make all of the previously mentioned learnings happen, your leaders have to feel comfortable with their coach.
 Often, this means letting leaders choose and try out different coaches to find someone who feels like the right fit.
 The worst-case scenario is a coach who makes people feel judged, or even spied on by their organization.

 - A coach who works with leaders’ goals.
 Some coaches have pre-mapped approaches and curriculums that they use regardless of the individual’s schedule, needs, or style.
 Find a coach who is flexible with your leaders.
 The whole purpose of a coach is to get individualized feedback, guidance, and conversations.
 A one-size-fits-all coach will eliminate many of the benefits a coach should offer.